 To solve this, I explored several solutions using virtual real estate (drawers and sliding views) as the baseline of the design.
 After several explorations I created a semi-realistic prototype of the filters view and functionality.

-I then went through a formal design critique process in which I got feedback from other UX designers and major stakeholders.
+After having an initial clear idea and a set of mocks and early prototypes, I went through a formal design critique process in which I got feedback from other UX designers and major stakeholders.

 Finally, I performed a series of usability calls to validate the new real estate paradigms and did two onsite interviews in which I put the prototype on the hands of our customers.
 The calls and interviews proved that the paradigm was usable, easy to learn and highly functional.